What is BDSM?

 There are three different basic ways to handle BDSM in works: portraying a character or group as into BDSM; portraying events that are interesting or sexy

 , without necessarily being BDSM in the context of the work; and finally, portraying the dynamics and nuances for where various lines are drawn.

-.
-Sometimes, people into BDSM gets the role of Subculture of the Week
+, where someone's BDSM interest is acknowledged without conveying any strong characterisational or moral message.
+Sometimes, people into BDSM get the role of Subculture of the Week

 Portraying events as BDSM-sexy can be done in many ways.
 Three of the many tropes commonly used for this are Romanticized Abuse

 and Kinky Spanking

 When it comes to portraying dynamics and boundaries, the following tropes are often useful:

 The popular view on BDSM has shifted greatly over the decades.
 Before the nineties, it was mostly viewed as something bad that was perverted or destructive or both.
 After the nineties, it's more common to portray it as something that can made fun of in a non-mean way or portrayed as sexy without the Evil Is Sexy

 During the nineties, many important organizations changed their official views on BDSM.
 One of them is NOW, the National Organization for Women, which used to condemn BDSM but now support it as long as it is SSC.
 Another is APA, the American Psychiatric Association.
 Before 1990, psychiatry considered sadism and masochism to be disturbed in itself.
 After 1990, the psychiatrical mainstream is instead that BDSM is healthy as long as it's done in a good way, only unhealthy if abusive.
 While landmarks, these official changes of policy are more an effect of changes in the public discourse than they are causes of it.

 Why are people into BDSM?